Athenian democracy

 Solon (in 594 BC), Cleisthenes (in 508–07 BC), and Ephialtes (in 462 BC) contributed to the development of Athenian democracy.
 Cleisthenes broke up the unlimited power of the nobility by organizing citizens into ten groups based on where they lived, rather than on their wealth.
 The longest-lasting democratic leader was Pericles.
 After his death, Athenian democracy was twice briefly interrupted by oligarchic revolutions in 411 and 404 BC, towards the end of the Peloponnesian War.
 It was modified somewhat after it was restored under Eucleides; the most detailed accounts of the system are of this fourth-century modification, rather than the Periclean system.
 Democracy was suppressed by the Macedonians in 322 BC.
-The Athenian institutions were later revived, but how close they were to a real democracy is debatable.
+The Athenian institutions were later revived, but how close they were to the original forms of democracy is debated.

 Etymology

-The word in "democracy" (Greek: dēmokratia, δημοκρατία) combines the elements dêmos (δῆμος, traditionally interpreted "people") and krátos (κράτος, which means "force" or "power"), and thus means literally "people power".
+The word "democracy" (Greek: dēmokratia, δημοκρατία) combines the elements dêmos (δῆμος, traditionally interpreted "people" or "towns") and krátos (κράτος, which means "force" or "power"), and thus means literally "people power".
 In the words "monarchy" and "oligarchy", the second element comes from archē (ἀρχή), meaning "beginning (that which comes first)", and hence also "first place or power", "sovereignty".
 One might expect, by analogy, that the term "demarchy" would have been adopted for the new form of government introduced by Athenian democrats.
 However, the word "demarchy" (δημαρχία) had already been taken and meant "mayoralty", the office or rank of a high municipal magistrate.
 (In present-day use, the term "demarchy" has acquired a new meaning.)